ssilverman/snowy-json/README.md

 This is useful to track coverage vs. a minimal set of useful errors.

-The locations are given as
+The locations are given as [JSON Pointers](https://tools.ietf.org/html/rfc6901).
-<a href="https://tools.ietf.org/html/rfc6901">JSON Pointers</a>.

 The annotation types for specific keywords are as follows:
 * "additionalItems": `java.lang.Boolean`, always `true` if present, indicating